 1.Once you find an apartment, make sure you look at your surroundings AT NIGHT.
 If you’re next to a busy restaurant especially one that serves alcohol, you could be in for a rough time.

-2. Elevator.
+2. Elevator the Pros and Cons.
 Make sure your building has an elevator if your apartment is on the fourth floor or higher.
 Also make sure you actually go in the apartment.
-Don’t just look at pictures.
+Don’t just look at pictures or floor plans.

 3. Try to find one with a western toilet.
 They are getting more popular, but old buildings will have a traditional type.
 “Squatters” as they’re called are a drag.
 Click to see a clip and pictures of a typical Japanese apartment.

 4. Convenience.
 It’s nice to have a convenience store and bus line close by so don’t forget to check on this.
 The person showing the apartment will know.